-Prehistoric Irish people were dark-skinned and had blue eyes, a new documentary claims.
+Prehistoric Irish people were dark-skinned and had blue eyes, an irish documentary claims.

-People who inhabited Ireland some 10,000 years ago had dark or black skin and bright blue eyes, geneticist Dr. Lara Cassidy reveals in the new Irish documentary "The Burren: Heart of Stone."
+People who inhabited Ireland some 10,000 years ago had dark or black skin and bright blue eyes, geneticist Dr. Lara Cassidy reveals in the 2021 Irish documentary "The Burren: Heart of Stone."

 Scientists have been developing a genetic database of ancient Irish genomes from all periods of pre-history to understand how the modern Irish gene pool came to be.